littensy/reflex/docs/docs/reference/reflex/apis/producer.md

 </TabItem>
 </Tabs>

-Your producer has an action to deal damage to the player, but it's not good practice to run side effects in actions.
-So, how can you run a side effect when damage is dealt?
+Your producer has an action to deal damage to the player, and a `health` field for the player in the state.
+You now know how to select the `health` field and subscribe to changes, but how can you play a sound when they _lose_ health?

-**You can do this by subscribing to a selector that returns the player's health:**
+**You can do this by checking if the new health is lower than the previous health:**

 <Tabs>
 <TabItem value="TypeScript" default>